hcagatayyilmaz/data-literacy-extreme-wealth-analysis/README.md

 # Data Literacy Project

+- [ ] Run factor analysis with categorical features.
+- [ ] Work on prediction model by using categorical features. learn one-hot encoding.
+- [x] Scrape newest unofficial dataset and compare with our main dataset which is 2023 official data.
+- [ ] Finalize Jupyter Notebook file, merge all into single one
+  - [ ] Create sections
+- [ ] Work on null hypotesis with categorical data.
+  - [ ] First we need to encode categorical variables.

 ## Overview

 Welcome to the Data Literacy Project!
 This project focuses on analyzing and exploring a dataset spanning from 2001 to 2023, with the goal of gaining insights into various aspects of the data.
 We have a diverse team of contributors, each working on different aspects of the project.